 PE and Sports Funding

-The Government is providing additional funding to support the delivery of PE and sport in primary schools by providing dedicated resource to buy in valuable expertise and support.
+The Government is continuing to provide additional funding to support the delivery of PE and sport in primary schools by providing dedicated resource to buy in valuable expertise and support.

-Please see the updated Sports Funding report for this academic year.
+Please see the updated Sports Funding report for the academic year 2022-2023.

 Competition successes